we-commit/in-dex-explorer/README.md

 # Mono Repo for Trojan Finance.

-An open source DEX explorer for Defi.
+An open source DEX explorer for Uniswap and Sushiswap.

-This repository consist of several scripts/workers/servers described in the following doc.

-## How it works.

-Todo:

 # Running.